tooppoo/template-dev/docs/adr/README.md

 # Architecture Decision Records

-This directory contains Architecture Decision Records (ADRs) for git-kura.
+This directory contains Architecture Decision Records (ADRs).

 An ADR records a decision that affects the architecture, public contract, operational model, or long-term maintainability of the project.
 It should explain not only what was decided, but why the decision was made and what trade-offs were accepted.